Scientific Computation Platform for Geophysical Geodesy

 ✋ Geopotential, geoid, and height datum

-(1) The gravimetric geoid is the solution of the boundary value problem, whose geopotential is a constant and equal to the normal potential of the ellipsoidal surface, and the ellipsoidal surface is also the starting surface of the geoidal height.
+(1) The geoidal height is the solution of the geodetic boundary value problem, whose geopotential is a constant and equal to the normal potential of the ellipsoidal surface, and the ellipsoidal surface is also the starting surface of the geoidal height.

-(2) Global geopotential W₀ is an appoint geopotential for the global height datum in IERS numerical standards, which can be calculated from a latest geopotential model and sea surface height observations according to the Gaussian geoid appoint define.
+(2) Global geopotential W₀ is an appoint geopotential for the global height datum in IERS numerical standards, which can be calculated from a latest geopotential model and sea surface height observations according to the Gaussian geoid appoint.

-(5) Essentially, the geoid determined according to the geodetic boundary value theory is the realization of the constant geopotential Wɢ in the Earth coordinate system, namely determining of the ellipsoidal height of the geoid.
+(4) Essentially, the gravimetric geoid determined according to the geodetic boundary value theory is the realization of the constant geopotential Wɢ in the Earth coordinate system, namely determining of the ellipsoidal height of the geoid.

-Whether for realizing of global height datum or for refining of regional height datum, if the geoidal geopotential Wɢ is the global geopotential W₀, it can not only effectively reflect the unique invariance of geodetic datum, but also make full use of physical geodesy (space geodesy) technology and method to approach the global geopotential with infinite precision.
-It can effectively ensure the analytic rigor of gravity field approach in the realization and unification of height datum.
+Whether for realizing of global height datum or for refining of regional height datum, the geoidal geopotential Wɢ as the global geopotential can not only effectively reflect the unique invariance of geodetic datum, but also ensure the analytic rigor of gravity field approach in the realization and unification of height datum.

 ✋ Relationship between the height system and gravity field